The True Story of Turntable (tt.fm)

-Everything is going great with our beta testers on the all-new Turntable (tt.fm).
+Everything is going great with our beta on the all-new Turntable (tt.fm) which people have been testing since way back in 2020.
 I just wanted to quickly clarify some confusion related to a former colleague.

 As time went on and our nascent venture began to generate more momentum, Billy became increasingly hostile towards our all-new Turntable (tt.fm) and me personally.
 For example, despite the fact that I had been listed on the relevant Wikipedia page as one of the founding members who created the original 2011 version, he repeatedly edited that page in an effort to write me out of the Turntable history entirely; again and again doing so each time I or others would try to undo his public abasement.

 Additionally, beginning in mid-December, 2020, Billy repeatedly threatened to sue me.
 When I asked him to clarify why exactly, Billy said that he owed me no answer and refused to continue the conversation.
 He also refused to answer any of the many phone calls I made to him, and he said that he would “tweet” that it was “a scam,” and the next response from him would be from his “lawyers on 12/15.”
 He never did send anything from any lawyer last year, I believe because he realized that his threatened claims against me were not legitimate.

 Also in January, Billy registered a number of web domains containing variations of my name — joeperla.com, josephperla.com, and josephjavierperla.com — all without my consent.
 He then redirected those domains to his website, which contained more false and misleading disparaging remarks against me and the all-new Turntable (tt.fm).
 After undertaking those actions, he emailed me again, explicitly stating that he would transfer ownership and control of the web domains (of my name) that he had wrongfully acquired only if I paid him money and complied with various demands.
 Essentially, he was trying to extort me with a classic cybersquatting scheme.
 I felt shocked and dismayed by his behavior.